TACC/Lmod/docs/source/060_locating.rst

 rules to locate a modulefile:

 #.
 It looks for an exact match in all ``MODULEPATH``
    directories.
 It picks the first match it finds.
+This is true of hidden modules.
+Specifying the fullName of a module will load it.
 #.
 If the user requested name is a full name and version, and
    there is no exact match then it stops.
 #.
 If the name doesn't contain a version then Lmod looks for a
    marked default in the first directory that has one.
+A marked default which is also hidden will be loaded.
 #.
 Finally it looks for the "Highest" Version in all ``MODULEPATH``
    directories.
 If there are two or more modulefiles with the "Highest" version then the first one in ``MODULEPATH`` order will be picked.
+Note that hidden modulefiles are ignored when choosing the "Highest".
 #.
 As a side node, if there are two version files, one with a ``.lua``
    extension and one without, the lua file will be used over the other one.
 It will be like the other file is not there.